Elise Harmon: Research and Development

+In 1952, she moved to the Aerovox Corporation, headquartered at Plant 2 in New Bedford, Massachusetts.
+In the 1970's, as head of Aerovox Corporations's printed circuit activities, she directed the research, development and pilot plan procedures for an entirely new method of printed circuitry and printed circuit components.
 One of Harmon's major contributions to the field was the development of a hot die stamp method to create printed circuits in which silver conductors were infused on thermoplastics and thermosetting materials.
 She and Philip J. Franklin (né Philip Jacquins Franklin; 1909–1979) were awarded a patent in 1953 for this technological breakthrough.
-Harmon also researched the action of grease and lubricants in high speed bearings and established the pilot plant procedures for an entirely new method of printed circuitry.
+Harmon also researched the action of grease and lubricants in high speed ball bearings.